Ford Focus hatchback - MPG, running costs & CO2

 The Ford Focus' running costs should be among the lowest in class, helped by impressive fuel economy

 The Ford Focus has always been competitive, rather than class-leading, where it comes to fuel efficiency, but ever-improving rivals have forced the latest model to make a bit of a leap forwards.
 Clever engine technology, weight reductions and sophisticated aerodynamics help to improve economy, while its inevitable popularity should bring maintenance costs down, but some rivals enjoy stronger residual values.
+Notably, there are no plans for a full-hybrid or plug-in version of the Focus just yet.
+This omission is made more prominent by rivals such as the Toyota Corolla being offered as a hybrid, while the latest-generation models of the Peugeot 308 and Vauxhall Astra are now available with PHEV powertrains.

 Ford Focus MPG & CO2